Robert Coombes (murderer): Life

-Coombes was born in Bethnal Green in London on 6 January 1882 the first son of Robert Coombes and his wife Emily Harrison Coombes (née Allen) who had married in 1878.
+Robert Allen Coombes was born in Bethnal Green in London on 6 January 1882.
+He was the first son of Robert Coombes and his wife Emily Harrison Coombes (née Allen).
 His father was a steward on a transatlantic steamer, France, and was often away from home for prolonged periods.
 Robert was a forceps birth and had visible marks on each temple.
 He was baptised in April 1882, but the parents' surname was recorded as Allen instead of Coombes, which was the maiden name of his mother.
 His father was a butcher.

 His brother Nathaniel George Coombes was born in February 1883.

 Robert had severe headaches from the age of around three years.
 The doctor advised never to strike him on the head.
 The family moved to Liverpool and stayed with relatives in 1885/6.
-Robert Senior stayed in Liverpool until 1892, when Emily and the boys returned to London.
+Their father stayed in Liverpool until 1892, when Emily and the boys returned to London.
 Their doctor Dr Coward began prescribing potassium bromide during the period of the father's absence.

-Back in London in 1888, young Robert was exposed to the surrounding Whitechapel murders and Jack the Ripper and became obsessed with the cheap sensationalist papers known as the penny dreadfuls.
+Back in London in 1888, young Robert was exposed to the surrounding Whitechapel murders and Jack the Ripper and became obsessed with the cheap sensationalist papers known as penny dreadfuls.
 This interest was not discouraged.

 In the winter of 1891–2, the family moved to 35 Cave Road in the Plaistow district of London's east end.
 The boys attended Grange Road School under headmaster George Charles Hollamby.
 Robert was described as exceptionally clever.
 He moved to Stock Street School under Jesse Smith in 1893.
 They later moved to Cave Street School in July 1894 under Charles Struler.
 At the latter, the headmaster was told that his absence from 12 September 1894 until 11 March 1895 was due to a "sea voyage".
 At the trial, his father explained this was a trip to New York.
 There was repeated truancy but he was thought a good pupil and very clever.

 The school leaving age was then 11 years.
 Robert left school in June 1895 and briefly worked with a plater in the dockyard.

 In November 1894, he had made complicated journeys alone to attend the trial of the murderer James Canham Read, the "Southend Murderer" (of Florence Dennis) at Chelmsford (Essex Assizes).
 Read was found guilty and hanged in December.